 In June of 1986, Roberts Cycle moved across to the west side of Clark Street to the present location of 7054 North Clark Street.

-Starting in 1998 and to the present time, Robertís Cycle has carried a complete line of bicycles from Raleigh, Diamondback (and later Gary Fisher), GT-Dyno which include BMX and free style bikes.
-We carry a full line of parts and accessories.
-We service all makes and models, old or new including three speed and coaster brake bikes.
-We also provide custom wheel building, frame straightening, fork replacements, thread tapping and frame facing.
-Kris, the Service Department Manager, has over 40 years experience building, repairing, modifying and customizing bicycles to our clients needs.
-It has been our experience, that it is a rare occurrence indeed if a bicycle cannot be repaired and restored to good working order.
+Roberts Cycle carries a varying line of bicycles focusing on Raleigh.
+We supplement that line with other bicycle makes to give our customers an even wider choice of styles.
+We also carry a full line of parts and accessories.
+We service all makes and models, new or old including three speed and coaster brake bikes.
+We also provide custom wheel building, frame straightening, fork replacement, thread tapping and frame facing just to mention a few.
+It is a rare occurrence indeed if a bicycle cannot be repaired and restored to good working order.
 In the future, we will continue to grow and offer our services to the bicycling public.
 We welcome your interest.

 We regret to announce the passing of our good friend and co-worker Tom Winn